-This Data Processing Agreement (“DPA”) is for the product named KiSSFLOW offered by Kissflow Inc., This agreement includes the Standard Contractual Clauses adopted by the European Commission, as applicable, and reflects the parties’ agreement with respect to the terms governing the Processing of Personal Data under the KiSSFLOW Customer Terms of Service (the “Agreement”).This DPA is an amendment to the Agreement and is effective upon its incorporation into the Agreement, which incorporation may be specified in the Agreement, an Order or an executed amendment to the Agreement.
+This Data Processing Addendum (“DPA”) is for the product named Kissflow offered by Kissflow Inc..
+Standard Contractual Clauses constitute an appendix to the DPA.
+The DPA reflects the parties’ agreement with respect to the terms governing the Processing of Personal Data under the Kissflow Customer Terms of Service .This DPA is an amendment to the Agreement and is effective upon its incorporation into the Agreement, which incorporation may be specified in the Agreement, an Order or an executed amendment to the Agreement.
 Upon its incorporation into the Agreement, the DPA will form a part of the Agreement.

 The term of this DPA shall follow the term of the Agreement.
 Terms not otherwise defined herein shall have the meaning as set forth in the Agreement.

 “Controller” means the natural or legal person, public authority, agency or other body which, alone or jointly with others, determines the purposes and means of the Processing of Personal Data.

 “Data Protection Law” means all applicable legislation relating to data protection and privacy including without limitation the EU Data Protection Directive 95/46/EC and all local laws and regulations which amend or replace any of them, including the GDPR, together with any national implementing laws in any Member State of the European Union or, to the extent applicable, in any other country, as amended, repealed, consolidated or replaced from time to time.
 The terms “process”, “processes” and “processed” will be construed accordingly.

 “Data Subject” means the individual to whom Personal Data relates.

 “GDPR” means the General Data Protection Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data.